 See the lights in Sydney’s buzzing Barangaroo precinct by catching a train to Wynyard and using the underground Wynyard Walk pathway.
 From there you can head down to Darling Harbour and Tumbalong Park via the King Street Wharf promenade where you can see the Australian Maritime Museum projections and a pyrotechnic water fountain and laser display showcased on the water.

 For more information visit transportnsw.info.

-Road closures will be in place in the Sydney CBD, Circular Quay, The Rocks and Barangaroo until midnight each night.
+Road closures will be in place in the Sydney CBD, Circular Quay and The Rocks until midnight each night.

 Road closures will be in place in the city each night during the 23-day festival.
 The city is no place for cars while roads are closed for Vivid Sydney so leave the car at home and catch public transport.
 If you have to drive be aware of the key road closure times as vehicles are not allowed to drive along or exit driveways onto closed roads and will have to wait until roads have been safely reopened.

 Use the interactive road closure map to see what closures will be in place each night during the festival.

 - Monday to Thursday nights: minor closures from 7pm in The Rocks and West Circular Quay

 - Friday nights: moderate closures from 6pm on roads north of Bridge St in The Rocks and Circular Quay

 - Sunday nights and Mon 11 June:moderate closures from 5pm on roads north of Bridge St in The Rocks and Circular Quay from 5pm.